Rowadz/mongodb-notes/README.md

 # 💃 How to model

 - Think about how your application consumes your data, not the relations between data.
-- Embedding data that are related are generally a good idea.
+- Embedding data that are related is generally a good idea.

 Asking yourself questions like